jhammit/ChessAI_HMM/README.md

 - Board representation and setup
 - Basic gameplay mechanics

+To fully use this program, please utilize the foundational components from "markusbuffett", found at: https://github.com/marcusbuffett/command-line-chess
+- This program only shares the updated AI.py and hmmlearn.py files, as those were the main edits from the parent project.

 ### New Additions

 This extension introduces probabilistic learning techniques via HMM in two main areas: